iamigo/intervals-for-humans/README.md

 ## Show your support

-Give a ⭐️if this project helped you!
+⭐️ if this project helped you!

 ## License